 Cliffside Tombs

-Ma’nene: Refreshing The Dead
+Ma’nene Ritual: Refreshing The Dead

 Key Takeaways of Toraja Death Ritual

 There is no fear of death among the Torajans, who believe that the dead never truly leave them.
-Because death is seen as just another phase of life, families don’t try to preserve their sick members alive as long as possible via modern medical techniques.
+Because death is seen as just another phase of life, families don’t try to keep their sick members alive as long as possible via modern medical techniques.
 Rather, they allow them to pass away naturally.